ben165/benCalc/README.md

 ![no text](IMG/demo.png "no title")

 ## Description
-Shows Bens working time in minutes and seconds.
+Shows Bens working time in minutes and hours.
 Written is simply Java.

 ## Install